poochi/HWCISCO/Readme.md

 to design and implement <br>
 Network discovery protocols <br>
 Routing protocol (optional) <br>
-Protocols to monitor health of the network <br>
+and Protocols to monitor health of the network <br>
 for a wireless network

 ##      Motivation